Requisite Reading

 A minister who receives a housing allowance may exclude the allowance from gross income to the extent it is used to pay expenses in providing a home.
 Generally, those expenses include rent, mortgage interest, utilities, repairs, and other expenses directly relating to providing a home.

-Other websites say that this can expand to include furniture, pictures, carpet, almost everything in your house.
-I wonder if you can include the cost of food for the “church gatherings”, which if you have a small church and a largish family, could include almost all your family meals.
+(I wonder if you can include the cost of food for the “church gatherings”, which if you have a small church and a largish family, could include almost all your family meals.)

 If you just add up the housing costs, you can save a bundle if they can be pretax.
 Even if you live as frugally as I do, it can still pay off.
 You may even be able to deduct all these costs, or those that aren’t in the housing allowance.
 It’s really weird.

 Then there’s the whole issue of Social Security and Medicare (FICA) taxation.
 It’s weird enough on it’s own but the clerical regulations are bewildering.
+Apparently clergy can opt out of FICA.
+They may need to do this in order to get the housing allowance, so check with your church accountant.

-Even with all of these deductions, additions, freebies and potential, I’m going to call it that spending money on seminary is stupid.
-Find a denomination that pays your way or that does some form of Local Licensure like the United Methodists so you can pay your way through over time.
+Even with all of these deductions, additions, freebies and potential for socking it away when you get to the top, I’m going to call it that spending money on seminary is stupid.
+Find a denomination that pays your way or that does some form of Local Licensure.
+For the major Reformed denominations, seminary has to be one of the worst ways you can be a good steward of your money.
+Which you would think the Dutch would be concerned about.